snippetsjs/advanced-reactjs-developer/README.md

 <b>Concepts to become an advanced React developer.</b>

   <br/>
-  React is a JavaScript library created by [Facebook](https://reactjs.org/).
+  React is a JavaScript library created by Facebook.
 React is a User Interface (UI) library for building UI components.
 </p>

+### React for beginners:

+- [Introduction to React](https://jaxenter.com/introduction-react-147054.html) : Basic concepts about react development, components, states, single-page applications and so much more.